 That’s why I have always admired optimists, and it’s why I have chosen to live the rest of my days on this earth as one of them.

 I have only met a handful of self-proclaimed pessimists in my life.
-I mean seriously, do you know anyone who proudly walks around town and says that he/she is a card-carrying pessimist?
+I mean seriously, do you know anyone who proudly walks around town and says that they are a card-carrying pessimist?

 While I might not know of many admitted pessimists, I can safely say that I am very familiar with the other “-ist” at the party.